-Stuart is a practicing chiropractor and his professional training and interests have allowed him to work with golfers both injured and healthy to help them improve their games.
-He uses his knowledge to provide in depth analysis of the golfer’s biomechanics during physical movements (including the golf swing) this information then allows him to isolate their physical weaknesses that can later be corrected.
+Stuart is our golf swing biomechanics expert.
+A practising chiropractor, his professional training and interests have allowed him to work with golfers, both injured and healthy, to help them improve their games.
+He uses his knowledge of golf biomechanics to provide in-depth analysis of the golfer’s biomechanics assessment during physical movements (including the golf swing).
+This information allows him to isolate their physical weaknesses that can later be corrected.
 His role forms a link between a golf coach and a physical trainer, by making the player physically capable of consistently producing the technique they and their coach desire by using specifically tailored exercise routines for each individual.

 Stuart has always had a passion for golf.
-His love of the game and interests in science lead him to the University of St Andrews where he studied Human Biology.
+His love of the game and interest in science led him to the St Andrews where he studied Human Biology.
 Whilst studying there he was awarded a Golf Bursary by The Royal and Ancient Golf Club of St Andrews.
 After 4 years of further study and training he qualified as a chiropractor from the Anglo-European College of Chiropractic.

 Stuart continues to play golf off scratch at Walton Heath and St Andrews, he also enjoys cycling and has run two marathons, the second of which allowed him to raise funds for Myeloma UK.

 To book a golf biomechanics assessment, or to find out more about our other services here at Precision Golf, get in touch with a member of our team today.

 Golf puts stress on a number of areas of the body especially the wrist, lower back, neck and shoulders.